estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 CREATE DATABASE IF NOT EXISTS flow;
 CREATE TABLE IF NOT EXISTS flow.watermarks (slot INTEGER PRIMARY KEY, watermark TEXT);
 ```
 2. Create the `flow_capture` user with replication permission, the ability to read all tables, and the ability to read and write the watermarks table.

   The `SELECT` permission can be restricted to just the tables that need to be
-captured, but automatic discovery requires `information_schema` access too.
+  captured, but automatic discovery requires `information_schema` access as well.
 ```sql
 CREATE USER IF NOT EXISTS flow_capture
   IDENTIFIED BY 'secret'